Is Learner Driver Insurance Compulsory?

 Any learner driver taking private driving lessons must have learner driver auto insurance; it is compulsory.
 The bare minimum of car insurance coverage is a third-party liability.

 Learning to drive is not a cheap endeavor.
-Given the high cost of learning to drive, many learner drivers receive additional complimentary lessons from a friend or, more typically, a family member.
-If a learner driver opts for these other, private lessons, they need to make sure that they’re insured to drive the vehicle used for the sessions.
+Given the high cost, many learner drivers receive additional complimentary lessons from a friend or, more typically, a family member.
+If a learner driver opts for these other private lessons, they must ensure they’re insured to drive the vehicle used for the sessions.
 It’s possible that the car’s owner already has appropriate coverage for these lessons.
 This is rarely true, and a separate insurance policy will almost certainly be required.

 Do Student Drivers Need Insurance?

-New student drivers require auto insurance at all times, including when learning to drive.
-Everyone operating a car in your state is required to have minimal insurance, even if they simply have a permit.
+New student drivers always require auto insurance, including when learning to drive.
+Everyone operating a car in your state must have minimal insurance, even with a permit.

-If a student driver obtains a learner’s permit and intends to drive, make sure they are covered by automobile insurance, either add them to their parents’ insurance or buy their own.
+If a student driver obtains a learner’s permit and intends to drive, ensure they are covered by automobile insurance.
+Either add them to their parents’ insurance or buy their own.

 Most motorists should be qualified for insurance under a family’s existing insurance policy, making acquiring insurance for a permit holder quite simple.
 This is typically thought to be the best option.
-A shared policy naves money on insurance bandgives the permit holder access to all of the same insurances as the entire family.
-Furthermore, once your permit motorist is included, they will begin to develop a coverage history, which will be helpful when it comes time for them to purchase their own insurance.
+A shared policy saves money on insurance and gives the permit holder access to the same insurance as the entire family.
+Furthermore, once your permit motorist is included, they will begin to develop a coverage history, which will be helpful when it comes time for them to purchase their insurance.
 Remember that some insurance providers may require the learner to be listed on the vehicle’s insurance card.

 Do You Have to Be Insured to Drive With L-Plates?

-You must have auto insurance to drive any vehicle, anytime, with L-Plates.
-Whether you have a full driver’s license or are learning to drive with, you must be insured to drive with L-Plates.
+It would be best to have auto insurance to drive any vehicle, anytime, with L-Plates.
+Whether you have a full driver’s license or are learning to drive, you must be insured to drive with L-Plates.

 The type of insurance you’ll need while learning to drive is determined by who you choose as your driving teacher.
-However, whether you train with a licensed driving instructor or on your own with a friend or relative, you must be insured before you begin driving.
+However, whether you train with a licensed driving instructor, friend, or relative, you must be insured before you begin driving.

 Does Normal Insurance Cover Learner Drivers?